JamesKehr/Initialize-NetworkLab/GEARS-GW setup.md

 Use the arrow, home, and end keys, to position the cursor inside nano.
 Press enter to create a new line.

-Edit the file so it looks like this (spacing MUST be exact!):
+Edit the file so it looks something like this (spacing MUST be exact!):

+- Change the name server (DNS) addresses to match your network configuration.
+- The addresses may look differnt if you setup the IPs during the Ubuntu install, and that's fine.
+- The order NICs may be different in your setup if you created all three NICs prior to Ubuntu setup.
+Adjust the config file accordingly.

 ```yaml
 network: